-After an initial weekend of fellowship and discussion focused on an assessment of the current American regime in light of the principle and practice of the Founders’ republic, Fellows will meet throughout the year for ten sessions focusing on central issues and challenges to the American regime, such as identity politics, immigration and demographic manipulation, marriage and family, free speech, education, judicial supremacy, political economy, and the aims of American foreign policy.
+After an initial weekend of fellowship and discussion focused on an assessment of the current American regime, in light of the principle and practice of the Founders’ republic, Fellows will meet throughout the year for ten sessions focusing on core issues and challenges to the American regime.
+These core issues and challenges include identity politics, immigration, marriage and family, free speech, the rule of law, political economy, and the aims of American foreign policy.

 The discussions will be led by Hillsdale faculty and distinguished friends.
-For each session, Fellows will receive core primary documents and key contemporary readings (roughly 25–30 pages of reading) along with discussion questions, and additional suggested readings for further consideration.
+For each session, Fellows will receive key primary documents and contemporary readings (roughly 30 pages of reading) along with discussion questions, and additional suggested readings for further consideration.

 All sessions will be private and off-the-record.
-Regular sessions will occur on rotating weeknights starting with hospitality at 6:30 pm in the library of the Hillsdale College Washington D.C. campus facility.
+Regular sessions will occur the second Wednesday of the every month in the evening starting with hospitality at 6:30 pm in the library of the Hillsdale College Washington D.C. campus facility.

 “Like everything Hillsdale College does, the Madison Fellowship enriched my understanding of American history and how it can inform policymaking today.”

 “The Madison Fellows Program is a great opportunity to sit back and think about the big picture.”